ScottyThePilot/singlefile/README.md

 a `ContainerAsync` that can be used from multiple threads and spawns its operations asynchronously.
 Currently, `ContainerAsync` can only be guaranteed to work alongside Tokio.

+The shared container types can be enabled with the `shared` cargo feature.
+The async container types can be enabled with the `shared-async` cargo feature.

 ```rust
 // A readable, writable container with multiple-ownership
 use singlefile::container_shared::ContainerSharedWritable;